 The air was ominous and windy, sweeping leaves to and fro.
 The sky was dark and murky as if it were a sign of dark things to come.
 Despite being in the middle of the summer season, the temperature was unreasonably cool and sent a chill through anyone who walked outside expecting it to be a typical summer day.

 Inside a large and foreboding manor, various men sat around a long and beautifully polished dark oak table.
 The mood inside was unbearably gloomy and tense; a fire crackled from a fireplace and emitted the only source of light from inside the room.

 The doors to the room burst open and two men stalked in.
-One was rather tall and thin, his face cunning and the other held a stoic expression, his face an impenetrable mask.
+One was rather tall and thin, his face set with a cunning grin and the other held a stoic expression, his face an impenetrable mask.

-The snake-like man smiled a serene smile and beckoned for the stoic man to take the seat to his right; then shooed the other to sit down.
-The man to his left perked up instantly at the arrival of the two men and brushed his long black hair behind his shoulder.
+The Dark Lord smiled a serene smile and beckoned for the stoic man to take the seat to his right; then shooed the other to sit down.
+The man to the Dark Lord's left eyed the two men carefully as he brushed his long black hair over his shoulder.

 "So?"
-Said the snake-like man, his voice almost sounding like a hiss.
+Asked the Dark Lord, his voice soft like a caress.

 "My Lord."
 Said the stoic man, his voice and gaze never wavering.
 "They plan to move the boy on Saturday next, at nightfall."

 There was a cackle of delight from the long haired man sitting on the left.
 The tall man who had entered previously gave an almost indistinguishable, yet amused chuckle.
 "My Lord, I have heard differently."
 He said.

 The room tensed as everyone turned to face the man, their expressions unreadable.
 A few shifted their eyes quickly back to the stoic man then turned back.

 Silence filled the room so the man continued.
 "Dawlish, the Auror, let it slip that they would move the boy on the thirteenth."